Best darts players in the world 2026

 Despite having several major titles to his name - all of which arrived earlier this decade - Wales' Johnny Clayton often goes under the radar at tournaments.

-A World Cup win in 2020 alongside Gerwyn Price sparked a trophy-laden spell for ‘The Ferret’ who won several singles events, including the World Grand Prix and Premier League.
+A maiden World Cup triumph for his nation in 2020 alongside playing partner Gerwyn Price sparked a trophy-laden spell for 'The Ferret' who won four singles events, including the Premier League and the World Grand Prix.

-After securing a second World Cup star and reaching the World Matchplay final in 2023 Clayton had a quieter time on tour but returned to form at the start of 2025 when he was runner-up at the World Masters.
+After securing a second World Cup winners' medal and reaching the World Matchplay final in 2023, Clayton had a brief dip in results but has since returned to form and is threatening to win the sport's biggest accolades once again.

 7. Stephen Bunting

-A fans’ favourite with his social media frivolities and accompanying strapline ‘Let’s go Bunting mental’ the Liverpool FC fan won his maiden PDC major title at the start of 2024 at the Masters.
+A fan favourite thanks to his social media frivolities and accompanying strapline ‘Let’s go Bunting mental’, the Liverpool FC fan won his maiden PDC major title at the start of 2024 at the Masters.

 6. Nathan Aspinall